 The Goleta Sanitary District discharges treated wastewater in accordance with a National Pollutant Discharge Elimination System (NPDES) permit issued by the Central Coast Regional Water Quality Control Board (CCRWQCB).
 This permit consists of waste discharge requirements specifying the amount of wastewater that can be discharged, sampling frequency, the types of testing and monitoring and sets limits of pollutant concentrations.

-The District is currently operating under a 301(h) waiver permit which is jointly issued by the U.S. Environmental Protection Agency and the CCRWQCB.
-This specific permit is defined under the Clean Water Act and allows for a less than full secondary treated wastewater to be discharged to the ocean.
-In September of 2013, the Goleta Sanitary District completed a major up-grade of its treatment facility and is now a full secondary treatment plant.
+In September of 2013 the Goleta Sanitary District completed a major upgrade to its treatment facility and is now a full secondary treatment plant.
 The District was issued a new NPDES permit in 2017 to match the upgraded plant treatment capability.

 Through the secondary treatment process, the District produces a higher quality effluent that protects the environment and public health.
 This means cleaner and clearer water is being discharged to the ocean, and new air quality requirements are ensuring cleaner air.

-The waste water treatment process begins with two Micro-Screen Units that remove large and small inorganic objects (Rags, Plastics, Wood, Paper, etc.) and then through two grit chambers with coarse air bubble diffusors that thin the water out, allowing small heavy inorganics such as (tar, eggshells, rocks, etc.) to drop out and be removed.
+The wastewater treatment process begins with two Micro-Screen Units that remove large and small inorganic objects (Rags, Plastics, Wood, Paper, etc.) and then through two grit chambers with coarse air bubble diffusors that thin the water out, allowing small heavy inorganics such as (tar, eggshells, rocks, etc.) to drop out and be removed.
 This is where so-called "flushable" wipes end up.

 All this inorganic material cannot be treated and is taken to a landfill.